kyouko-taiga/swift-thoughts/tutorial/01_constants_variables_and_types.md

 let speciesNames = Set<String>()
 ```

-> Notice that if we write `Set<Specie>`,
+> Notice that if we write `Set<Species>`,
-> the compiler would complain about the `Specie` type not conforming to the `Hashable` protocol.
+> the compiler would complain about the `Species` type not conforming to the `Hashable` protocol.
-> This is because the elements of a set must have some properties that our type `Specie` doesn't have.
+> This is because the elements of a set must have some properties that our type `Species` doesn't have.
 > We'll see later how we can extend a type to make it respect such properties.

 As arrays, sets are immutable if declared with `let`, and mutable if declared with `var`.